ManuelSalvador3/QMK-keyboard/README.md

 If you dont understand the keycodes, you can check them here: https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes

 In the VIA folder you will find a json file that defines the layoyut and that you can just upload to VIA and flash the layout into your board.
+In the folder you will also find a jpg of the layout which is the next one:

+Layer0:

+Layer1: